-- The coffee machine was picked up by a transportation company (that time I was living in Barcelona) that brought a special hard case for that very model.
+- The coffee machine was picked up by a transportation company that brought a special hard case for that very model.
 I’ve also got a replacement for the time of repair.

 - The laptop experience started with packing a laptop in several layers of protective paper (my responsibility to ensure that it will safely get to the repair shop) and finding some old laptop as a temporary replacement.

 How can the complexity in the laptop example be detected?
 Well, it’s easy – there was an instruction text which mentioned several times the importance of packing the laptop well before sending.
 I could deduce that many people failed to pack their laptops well and that resulted in that long instruction.
 When you have to write a two-page text just to explain how to send the product – it feels like a complexity issue.